aktfrikshun/alltrails_homework/README.md

 ```
 GMAPS_API_KEY=
 ```

-2. Setup your development environment.
-There are two options.
-Using Docker or a doing a local installation on Ubuntu.

 ### Local installation
 The following are instructions for installing AllTrails_Homework on your local machine.
 Consider using a ruby version manager like [rvm]